anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 Microsoft Intune for Education is a cloud-based, mobile device management (MDM) service for schools.
 It helps your teachers and students stay productive on classroom devices, and keeps school data secure.

-With Intune for Eduction you can:
+With Intune for Education you can:
 * Manage the desktop and mobile devices students use to access classroom data.
 * Configure and assign the apps students use in the classroom.
 * Control how students and teachers access and share classroom information.